astropy/astropy/docs/modeling/compound-models.rst

         ----------- ------ -------- ----------- ------ --------
                 1.1    0.1      0.2         2.5    0.5      0.1

-There are a number of things to point out here:  This model has six fittable parameters.
+There are a number of things to point out here: this model has six fittable parameters.
 How parameters are handled is discussed further in the section on :ref:`compound-model-parameters`.
 We also see that there is a listing of the *expression* that was used to create this compound model, which in this case is summarized as ``[0] + [1]``.
 The ``[0]`` and ``[1]`` refer to the first and second components of the model listed next (in this case both components are the `~astropy.modeling.functional_models.Gaussian1D` objects).

-Each component of a compound model is a single, non-compound model.
+Each component of a compound model is a single, noncompound model.
 This is the case even when including an existing compound model in a new expression.
-The existing compound model is not treated as a single model--instead the expression represented by that compound model is extended.
+The existing compound model is not treated as a single model — instead the expression represented by that compound model is extended.
 An expression involving two or more compound models results in a new expression that is the concatenation of all involved models' expressions::